vfarcic/devops26/manuscript/17-progressive-delivery.md

     | tail -n 1)"
 ```

-Finally, you might not be using Ingress controlled installed by Jenkins X. For example, you might be using the "official" NGINX Ingress (the one from Jenkins X is a variation of it).
+Finally, you might not be using Ingress controller installed by Jenkins X. For example, you might be using the "official" NGINX Ingress (the one from Jenkins X is a variation of it).
 If that's the case, you'll have to modify the command(s) to fit your situation.

 Now matter how we retrieved the IP of the external load balancer, we'll output it as a way to have a visual confirmation that it looks OK.